 1936 - The Hacienda Place Residence, city unknown.
 Unsure if built.

-1936 - The Victoria McAlmon House, 2717-2721 Waverly Drive, of Los Angeles CA. Commissioned 1935.
-Sold to Vicie Sue Holder (trustee) and Donald E Johnson (family trust).
+1936 - The Victoria McAlmon House, 2717-2721 Waverly Drive, Los Angeles CA. Commissioned 1935.
+Sold to Vickie Sue Holder (trustee) and Donald E Johnson (family trust).
 Sold in 2008 to Lawrence Schaffer and Eric Jan Lamers.

 1936 - The Schuettner House, Los Tilos Street, Los Angeles CA. Unbuilt.

 1937 - The Gisela Bennati Cabin, Lake Arrowhead CA. Commissioned 1934.
-This is considered the first A-frame house in America.
-The style did not catch on until some 20 years later.
+Her husband's name, known only at A., was on the original plans.
+This is considered America's first A-frame house, a style that did not catch on elsewhere until 20 years later.

 1938 - The Peter Yates and Frances Mullen Studio remodel, 1735 Micheltorena Street, Los Angeles CA. Later made into a duplex.
 Sold in 1996 to current owner Thom Andersen who undid the duplex and did a restoration.
 Photos by Roger Straus III/ESTO.

 1938 - The A. L. Bubeshko Apartments, 2036 Griffith Park Boulevard, Los Angeles CA. The building on the right was built first.
 The left building was added by Schindler in 1941.
 Sold to Joe DeMarie and Madeleine Brand.
 Bottom two photos by Andrea Minton.

 1938 - The Jane Storm House, Los Angeles CA. Unbuilt.